Appendix A

 Dexterity: Dexterity is an attribute that measures your hand-eye coordination, agility, and reflexes.
 For details, see Dexterity.

 dice pool: A dice pool is a collection of dice that are all rolled together and summed to find a result.
-For details, see ??.
+Damage typically uses a dice pool.

 difficult terrain: Difficult terrain costs an additional 5 feet of movement to move out of.
 For details, see Difficult Terrain.

-dismiss: When you dismiss an ability, it ends, and all of its lingering effects are removed.
-Unless otherwise noted, all magical ✨ abilities with a duration can be dismissed, but mundane abilities cannot be dismissed.
-This includes conditions, brief effects, and other abilities with more specific durations.
-You can dismiss abilities as a free action (see ?? ).
+dismiss: When an ability is dismissed, it ends and all of its lingering effects are removed.
+Any magical ✨ ability with a duration can normally be dismissed as a free action, but mundane abilities cannot be dismissed.
+For details, see Dismissal.

 dual strike: A dual strike is a strike made with two weapons at once.
-Each weapon makes a separate attack, and deals damage independently.
+You treat both weapons as a single combined weapon, adding together most of their statistics.
 For details, see Dual Strikes.

-enemy: Some harmful abilities affect enemies.
-An enemy is any creature you consider to be an enemy.
+enemy: An enemy is any creature you consider to be an enemy, excluding yourself.
 For details, see Allies and Enemies.

-enhancement bonus: Some abilities provide an enhancement bonus instead of a regular bonus.
-Enhancement bonuses function like normal bonuses except that they do not stack with each other, even if the enhancement bonuses come from different sources.
+enhancement bonus: Enhancement bonuses do not stack with other enhancement bonuses, even if they are from different sources.
 For details, see Stacking Rules.

 exotic weapon: A rare few weapons are considered exotic weapons.
 They are unusually difficult to wield, and even being proficient with the associated weapon group does not grant you the ability to use an exotic weapon.
 Some class abilities grant proficiency with exotic weapons.